aryan21904/House-Price-Prediction-Project/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Original tutorial and write-up: [Create a Model to Predict House Prices Using Python](https://medium.com/towards-data-science/create-a-model-to-predict-house-prices-using-python-d34fe8fad88f)
 - King County House Sales dataset
 - Contributors and maintainers

-## Contact

-For questions and feedback, please open an issue in the GitHub repository.